tommaso-schettini-polimi/DTP-Instances/README.md

 Each file contains the passenger arrival data of the instance.
 The passenger data is 3-dimensional a[i,j,t] denotes the total number of passngers (i,j,t) in the instance.
 In the file, the arrival matrix is reported concatenated along the time axis.

+An additional set of files (*.inst* files) is provided to describe the data associated to the optimized line.
+The field of the file describe the number of stations, the number of trains operating the line, the time necessary to perform a short-turn, and the travel time from station 1 to each of the stations (provided as a vector in the line *station data*)